Lunar New Year

 The first day of the festival begins on the first new moon of the lunar calendar, which varies year to year, depending on the cycles of the moon.
 Generally, the holiday lands between January 21st and February 20th, and lasts 15 days from New Year’s Eve to the 15th day of the New Year.

-This year, Lunar New Year lands on Sunday, January 22, 2023.
+This year, Lunar New Year lands on Wednesday, Jan 29, 2025.
 Celebrations typically begin the night before, and extends up to 15 days.
-This Lunar New Year marks the transition to the Year of the Rabbit, which is the fourth animal of the zodiac.
+This Lunar New Year marks the transition to the Year of the Snake, which is the sixth animal of the zodiac.

 Traditionally, New Year’s eve and New Year’s day are reserved for family celebrations, including religious ceremonies to honor ancestors.
 Communities celebrate with cultural dances, fireworks, and plenty of traditional foods such as niang gao (sticky rice cake) and fish, to symbolize a surplus in luck and wealth.